Teenagers tend to get a bad rap.

 As a teen or adult driver, you can play a major role in our community’s fight against texting and driving.
 The first step is to lead by example.

-Put your phone in airplane mode.
 For many drivers, the urge to respond to a buzzing phone or blinking screen is simply too hard to ignore.
 You can eliminate temptation entirely by putting your phone on airplane mode, or silencing the ringer and stowing it in the glove box for the duration of your drive.

-Download an app.
 There are also many different apps available designed to stop texting and driving.
 For instance, Live2Txt allows you to block incoming calls, texts, and notifications while driving.
 When you receive a message, the app will respond with a message that explains that you’re unable to text back at the moment.
 Canary will help you keep track of your teen’s driving habits by alerting you if they text, tweet, or take a phone call while driving.
 For drivers of any age, there’s DriveSafe.ly, which reads your text messages and emails aloud in real time and allows you to respond without so much as looking at your phone.

-Hold drivers who text and drive responsible.
 You can help raise awareness of our country’s big distracted driving problem by holding drivers who text and drive accountable for the accidents they cause.
 If you or someone you love was injured in an accident, contact a compassionate Hollywood car accident lawyer.
 Your attorney can help defend your rights, and open the eyes of adult and teenage drivers alike to the dangers of texting and driving.